nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <img src="images/AddResult2.png" width=500 height=400>

-- `find r/eggs` is valid and the result of the command is shown below:
+- `find r/eggs` is valid and the result of the recipe book is as shown below:

 <img src="images/FindResult.png" width=500 height=400>

-- `find r/eggs s/fry the egg` is not valid because at most one flag is allowed and you will see an error message like the one in the picture shown below:
+- `find r/eggs s/fry the egg` is not valid as only one command flag is allowed.
+You should see an error message similar to the one in the image shown below:

 <img src="images/FindError1.png" width=500 height=400>

-- `find` is not valid as at least one flag is required and you will see an error message like the one in the picture shown below:
+- `find` is not valid as at least one flag is required.
+You should see an error message like the one in the image shown below:

 <img src="images/FindError2.png" width=500 height=400>